 As a Fire Authority our aim is to drive the transformation of Tyne and Wear Fire and Rescue Service through a continuous process that makes sure we constantly deliver the outcomes our communities expect and deserve.

-Our focus on prevention, protection, response and resilience in this community safety strategy is the foundation of creating that service, in particular improving the safety, health and wellbeing of the people we serve.
+Our focus on prevention, protection, response and resilience in this community safety strategy provides the foundation on which we will transform our service.
+Particularly to improve the safety, health and wellbeing of the people we serve.
 We are a high performing fire and rescue service and deliver value for money in an ever-changing economic environment.
 With our expertly trained, professional and committed workforce, we will ensure we lead the service forward as we continue to deliver our vision of 'Creating the safest community'.